-The framework is intended to facilitate effective end to end fault and performance management in Inter-Cloud NSs.
+The framework is intended to facilitate effective end-to-end fault and performance management in Inter-Cloud NSs.
 In telecommunication networks with physical appliances, deterministic methods ensure carrier grade availability and reliability.
 However, when telecom service providers' SCs are using virtual resources over multiple clouds, a number of complex factors make it imperative to use predictive methods for assuring carrier grade availability and reliability.
-This recommendation provide a model based on a judicious combination of shallow as well as deep structures / architectures in machine learning for assuring carrier grade availability and reliability to ensure this objective.
+This recommendation provide a model based on a judicious combination of shallow as well as deep structures / architectures in machine learning to ensure this objective.